 Participants receive non-evaluative, remote coaching in an area of their choosing.
 Recent sessions have helped educators navigate a remote learning environment, build relationships with students in remote and physically-distanced classrooms, and manage stress related to uncertainty and change.

 K-12 educators (including pre-service), participating individually or in teams of 2 – 4.

 CARES participants work one-on-one with a coach throughout the program.
 (If you are participating as a team, your team will meet with your coach as a group.)
 There are no classes.

 After you register, you will receive a link to book your first session, an initial discovery conversation that can last 1 – 3 hours.
 Through collaborative inquiry, you will work with your coach to identify and set overall goals, expectations, and plans of what the coaching work should focus on.
-Over the next several weeks, you will receive a minimum of 3 coaching sessions.
-You can schedule these with your coach during your session, or at any point using our booking link.

 ASSET’s professional learning and coaching model is a non-evaluative, adaptive, job-embedded approach to helping teachers overcome ever-changing landscapes and challenges to teaching and learning.
 Since 2010, ASSET’s coaching model has supported hundreds of educators, leading to improvements in teacher efficacy, leadership, and pedagogy as well as student achievement.